getodk/docs/docs/tutorial-community-reporting.rst

 #.
 Click the :guilabel:`New` button to initiate a new submission.
 #.
 Report a few problems in different locations.

-You could also address problems using the web form but to get the map view, let's use the Collect Android app.
+You could also address problems using the web form but to get the map view, let's use the Collect mobile app.

 #.
 Go to your project page in Central.
 #.
 Click on the :guilabel:`App Users` tab.